lortabac/versioning/README.md

-If we know how to decode each version from JSON, we can decode a JSON string by trying all the versions from the newest to the oldest until we succeed and upgrade the decoded object to the latest version.
+If we know how to decode each version from JSON, we can decode a JSON string by trying all the versions from the newest to the oldest until we succeed, and upgrade the decoded object to the latest version.

-This is all done automatically thanks to the 'DecodeAnyVersion' class.
+This is all done automatically thanks to the `DecodeAnyVersion` class.

 ```
 decodeRec :: ByteString -> Maybe (Rec V3)